yasen-petrov/axway-open-docs/content/en/docs/apim_installation/apiportal_install/upgrade_automatic.md

 * If you intend to use the EasyBlog and EasyDiscuss plugins, you must install them before you start the upgrade.
 For more details, see [Install API Portal](/docs/apim_installation/apiportal_install/install_software/).
 * Stop and back up the existing API Portal files and database.
 There is no option to roll back after you start the upgrade.
 * To back up an API Portal software installation, perform a file system backup and export the database.
-* If you are already using API Portal 7.7.x with Patch and want to install this update, you need to execute the follwing step:
+* If you are already using patched API Portal 7.7.x and want to install this update, you need to execute the follwing step:

 ```
 chown -R apache:apache {ApiPortalInstallPath}